 - Add Asset - click the button, in the window that opens use the Search, Floor and Category fields to find the asset(s) to included in the ticket, this is required

-- Click the Add button to the right of the Asset to select
+- Click the Add button to the right of the Asset to select, repeat for any additional assets that should be added

 - Priority - select the most appropriate ticket priority